-From the high ridge of the Galiuros' East Divide, the trail drops into the upper reaches of Douglas Canyon where stands of Douglas-fir, ponderosa pine and aspen provide the scenery.
-Paddys River, Sunset Canyon and Redfield Canyon add more drama to the topography, both to the east and the west, as the trail passes its junction with the High Creek Trail #290 and continues on to the point where Bassett Peak Trail #287B sets off for the 7,663 foot summit of Bassett Peak, highest in the Galiuros.
-Here, the East Divide Trail drops off the high ridge and switchbacks down into Ash Creek Canyon completing the last leg of its long and notable journey.
+From the high ridge of the Galiuros' East Divide, the trail drops into the upper reaches of Douglas Canyon, where stands of Douglas-fir, ponderosa pine, and aspen provide the scenery.
+Paddys River, Sunset Canyon, and Redfield Canyon add more drama to the topography.
+Both to the east and the west, as the trail passes its junction with the High Creek Trail #290 and continues to the point where Bassett Peak Trail #287B tackles Bassett Peak's 7,663-foot summit, highest in the Galiuros.
+Here, the East Divide Trail drops off the high ridge and switchbacks down into Ash Creek Canyon, completing the last leg of its long and notable journey.

-The East Divide Trail is also accessible via a number of other Galiuro Wilderness trails including Tortilla #254, Corral Canyon #291, Paddys River #293, and High Creek #290 trails.
+The East Divide Trail is also accessible via several other Galiuro Wilderness trails, including Tortilla #254, Corral Canyon #291, Paddys River #293, and High Creek #290 trails.

-Notes: Portions of this trail can be difficult to follow.
-A topographic map and compass should be considered an essential part of your equipment when visiting here.
+Portions of this trail can be challenging to follow.
+A topographic map and compass should be an essential part of your equipment when visiting here.

-20.2 miles of this trail are within the Galiuro Wilderness.
+20.2 miles of this trail is within the Galiuro Wilderness.